-From the Plane of Shadow to the Astral Plane: From the Plane of Shadow, you can use the astral projection spell, but only in areas coexistent with the Prime Material.
-You leave your body behind on that plane (not necessarily a good idea, because the Plane of Shadow is the most hazardous of the Transitive Planes).
-You can physically move into the Astral Plane from the Plane of Shadow in these areas as well, because the Astral Plane and the Plane of Shadow are both coexistent with the Prime Material.
+From the Plane of Shadow to the Astral Plane: From the Plane of Shadow, you can use the astral projection spell, leaving your body behind on that plane (not necessarily a good idea, because the Plane of Shadow is the most hazardous of the Transitive Planes).
+You can physically move into the Astral Plane from the Plane of Shadow as well, because the Astral Plane and the Plane of Shadow are coexistent.

 From the Astral Plane to the Plane of Shadow: There are no shadows per se on the Astral Plane (a gentle glow suffuses the entire plane), but the plane has locations of sufficient darkness to allow access to the Plane of Shadow.
-This is only possible in areas where both planes are coexistent with the Prime Material.
 It is possible to move into the Plane of Shadow from the Astral Plane either physically or in astral form.
 A color pool is the most common way to reach the Plane of Shadow.
 When you use a color pool, your silver cord runs from the Plane of Shadow to the Astral Plane, then back to your original body.

 From the Plane of Shadow to the Ethereal Plane, or Vice Versa: In the D&D cosmology, these two planes are coexistent with the Material Plane, but not with each other.
 Spells and effects that use the Plane of Shadow do not function on the Ethereal Plane, and spells and spelllike effects that use the Ethereal Plane don’t work on thePlane of Shadow.
 Travelers can’t go directly from one plane to another.
+If you decide that these two planes are coexistent in your campaign, then spells from one plane should function on the other.
+This means that your characters can have ethereal encounters on the Plane of Shadow and shadow encounters on the Ethereal Plane.
 Individuals traveling from one plane to the other would gain or lose their insubstantial ethereal bodies.